spatie/laravel-stripe-webhooks/README.md

 ### Validating requests

-Stripe will sign every request hitting the webhook url of your app.
+Stripe will sign all requests hitting the webhook url of your app.
 This package will automatically verify if the signature is valid.
-If it is not, the request will not be logged in the `stripe_webhook_calls_table` but a `Spatie\StripeWebhooks\WebhookFailed` exception will be thrown.
+If it is not, the request was probably not sent be Stripe.
+The request will not be logged in the `stripe_webhook_calls_table` but a `Spatie\StripeWebhooks\WebhookFailed` exception will be thrown.

 ## Changelog